How To Change The Background On A Product Photo

 After you download your file, open Photoshop and bring your image in.
-It's always good practice to find out the sizing of the image before you start work on it.
-You can do this by opening up either Image > Canvas Size or Image > Image Size.
+It’s always good practice to find out the sizing of the image before you start work on it.
+You can do this by clicking Open… and choosing your file from the popup box.

 Once the file is open in Photoshop, you should see the different layers available to work with in the lower right area of the window.
 There will be separate layers for the product itself and the shadow.

 You will see two different layers: one for the product, and one for the shadow.
-The shadow layer is set to multiply so that when you swap out the background, it will blend in naturally and look awesome.
+The shadow layer needs to be set to multiply so that when you swap out the background, it will blend in naturally and look awesome.
 You can also toggle the visibility of the shadow off altogether.